-The vast majority of letters arrive in decent time.
+The vast majority of letters arrive within decent timeframe.
 Advise your family and friends to number their letters for tracking purposes and to include “Airmail” and “Par Avion” on their envelopes.
 During pre-service training, letters and packages should be sent to:

 Cell phones are popular in Cameroon and can easily be purchased in all major cities for less than $40.
 Peace Corps makes arrangements for Trainees to purchase a cell phone shortly after arrival in Cameroon and provides a monthly amount for phone credit.
-(Volunteers can buy a local SIM card for an unlocked phone from the United States will not work in Cameroon unless they are GSM phones).
+(Volunteers can buy a local SIM card for an unlocked phone from the United States.
+SIM cards cost about $0.815.)
 It is easy to dial the U.S. from a cell phone and it usually costs about $0.25 a minute.
-PCVs with adequate internet connections may also be able to Skype, but be aware that low bandwidth can make this difficult.
+In locations with adequate internet connections, Volunteers may also be able to use Skype, WhatsApp or Facetime, but be aware that low bandwidth can make this difficult.
 Note that there should not be an expectation that Volunteers will have internet access in their homes nor at their sites.

 Internet is widely available throughout Cameroon, though many Volunteers will only have intermittent access or may need to travel to neighboring areas to use the internet.
-At the Peace Corps office in Yaoundé and at satellite offices in regions, Volunteers have access to computers with high-speed Internet connections.
-Many Volunteers brings laptop computers to Cameroon.
+At the Peace Corps office in Yaoundé, Volunteers have access to computers with high-speed internet connection.
+Many Volunteers bring laptop computers to Cameroon.
 Peace Corps will provide tablets to Volunteers who need them to access online learning courses, training materials and to produce quarterly reports.
-Peace Corps cannot provide technical support and will not reimburse you for any needed repairs.
+Peace Corps cannot provide technical support and will not reimburse Volunteers for any needed repairs.
 Computers and other high-value items also heighten your exposure to opportunistic theft.
 Be sure to insure any high-value items as the Peace Corps will not reimburse for loss or theft.

 Housing and Site Location